Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 ### Best Available True Heading

-STBY position must be placed momentarity to avoid an INS no-go.
+STBY position must be placed momentarily to avoid an INS no-go.
 Once set to ALIGN, the ALIGN lamp will illuminate steadily after 75 seconds indicating BATH Alignment is ready.
 Once in BATH, the INS is accurate to roughly 5 and a half nautical miles per hour CEP, although higher inaccuracies can be